How can a foreigner invest in the Vietnam stock market?

 Now the Vietnam property market was looking quite under pressure around 2011-2012 so a large discount to some degree did make sense.
 Also with this fund, it was only after this point in time they voted to gradually wind it up.

 However I would argue that the discount of still near 40% in late 2015 was way too large as by then the Vietnam property market had clearly bottomed.
-I gave it a small mention at the end of my blog post here in 2016.

 From there, selling the remaining assets was quite smooth and those investors that had accumulate VNL at deep discounts in the previous few years did extremely well.